 Following graduation, I found an opportunity at Edible Island Whole Foods Market – a health food store local to me – where I worked as an on-staff nutritionist in the supplements department.
 I also wrote a monthly publication for the store in the Comox Valley Record in the 50+ Living feature on the topic of longevity and senior-focused nutrition, which I continued to write several year after my departure from working in-store.

 While maintaining my position at Edible Island, I established my own business and private practise, where I worked alongside an Acupuncturist and a doctor of Chinese Medicine.
 Here I gained both clinical experience and insight of ancient practises based in Traditional Chinese Medicine (TCM).
-This work greatly influenced the way I practise nutrition and view the human organism, and though I am not formally trained in TCM, I integrate a number of principles into my personal and professional life.
+This work greatly influenced the way I practise nutrition and view the human organism.
+I’ve since gone on to study Chinese dietary therapy, both formally and through intensive self-study.
+I integrate a number of principles into my personal and professional life.

 About My Practise: